-- All racers will attend a mandatory race briefing the morning of the race.
-Location is TBA.
+- All racers will attend a mandatory race briefing the morning of the race at the Escape Route Alpine Demo Centre.
 Here you will be presented with important details on the course and safety information.

 - Racers will upload the Blackcomb Gondola before the general public.

 - Racers will enter the a fenced off area of the Start/Finish area where their beacon will be checked.
 Once all racers are cleared, the race will begin!

 - Racers must follow the marked course on all ascents and descents.
 Transition areas are clearly marked and you must switch from skinning to skiing (or the other way around) within these areas.

 - Upon completing the course, you will return to the finish area and cross the line.

 - After the race is complete, you’ll have the afternoon to ski the lifts on Whistler Blackcomb.
 Once the lifts shut down, we’ll meet back at the Alpine Demo Centre for a sick party and awards ceremony!

 How are we keeping you safe?

 We are working with Blackcomb Ski Patrol and a top ACMG guide to design and secure the race course.
 The race is highly dependent on weather conditions and our race team will do their best to ensure our safe passage using our Avi and Safety Plans.
 If however the race staff determine the route to be unsafe, we will be forced to change the course, delay the race, or cancel the race.

 Can I race?